Skip to content

 RouteComponentPollsNotes

-/eventsEventStreamWebSocketReal-time bus event feed with filter, tabs, sticky header
+/eventsEventStreamWebSocketReal-time bus event feed with topic filter

 • Envelope unwrap{ success, data } responses are auto-unwrapped so callers always see the inner payload.